kana800/playground/1-Beginner/README.md

 - Try to complete atleast one project per day, allocate 1 hour per day to complete projects/sub-tasks

 #### Log :pencil:

+- `2021-09-29` (30 mins): Completed the first part of `wind chill` project.
+We can calculate the windchill using metric values